Legal Advice for Health Care — 123 results

 A health care directive is a legal document which allows you to do the... more

 Written by attorney Kenneth Vercammen, about 3 years ago.

 All States have declared that competent adults have the fundamental right in collaboration with their health care providers, to control decisions about their own health care.

-Written by attorney Charles F Basil, about 3 years ago.
+Written by attorney Charles F Basil, over 3 years ago.

 A health care directive is a written document that informs other of your wishes about your health care.
 It allows you to name a person ("Health Care Representative") to decide for... more

 Current regulatory policy concerning health care professionals is based on the assumption that the market for health care services fails because consumers do not have full information about... more

-Written by attorney Michael Mirer, over 3 years ago.
+Written by attorney Michael Mirer, almost 4 years ago.

 Health care fraud is a federal crime that can send a person to prison for up to ten years, and it can cost thousands of dollars in criminal penalties.
 When health care professionals are... more